-(d)(1) Aesthetic and parking impacts of a residential, mixed-use residential, or employment center project on an infill site within a transit priority area shall not be considered significant impacts on the environment.

-(2)(A) This subdivision does not affect, change, or modify the authority of a lead agency to consider aesthetic impacts pursuant to local design review ordinances or other discretionary powers provided by other laws or policies.

-(B) For the purposes of this subdivision, aesthetic impacts do not include impacts on historical or cultural resources.
+- a.
+Less-than-significant impact.
+Public Resources Code (PRC) Section 21099 applicable to aesthetics effects states: - (d)(1) Aesthetic and parking impacts of a residential, mixed-use residential, or employment center project on an infill site within a transit priority area shall not be considered significant impacts on the environment. - (2)(A) This subdivision does not affect, change, or modify the authority of a lead agency to consider aesthetic impacts pursuant to local design review ordinances or other discretionary powers provided by other laws or policies. - (B) For the purposes of this subdivision, aesthetic impacts do not include impacts on historical or cultural resources.

-Mandatory insignificance determinations per PRC Section 21099 are not applicable to this project because the project is not a residential, mixed-use residential, or employment center project on an infill site within a transit priority area.
+The project is a residential project surrounded by other existing and developing residential tracts and therefore, could be considered an infill site, which by PRC 21099; such development would not have a significant aesthetic impact.

-The existing visual environment in the area surrounding the project is predominantly vacant lots, highway commercial uses such as gas stations, and residential including mobile homes and single-family homes.
-The project does not conflict with any applicable vista protection standards, scenic resource protection requirements or design criteria of federal, state, or local agencies.
-The project has been designed to be consistent with the proposed Metropolitan Bakersfield General Plan (MBGP) designations (LI) and zone district (M-1) per the Zoning Ordinance for the project area.
+Additionally, the project proposes the development of up to 63 one-story duplexes (126 dwelling units) and one on site drainage sump.
+The existing visual environment in the area adjacent to the project is predominantly existing residential and commercial land uses.
+The project does not conflict with any applicable vista protection standards, scenic resource protection requirements or design criteria of federal, state, or local agencies, and, with the GPA/ZC, the project would be consistent with the Metropolitan Bakersfield General Plan (MBGP) designations and zone districts per the Zoning Ordinance for the project area.
 The project site is located within an area having slopes from 0 to 5%.
 The area is not regarded or designated within the MBGP as visually important or "scenic."
-The southeast and northwest corners of the Taft Highway and South H Street intersection are zoned for commercial development, and the area on the western side of CA-99 is predominately designated as commercial and light industrial.
-The construction of a travel stop at the site would be in character and compatible with existing land uses in the vicinity of the site and is a natural extension of the urban growth occurring in the project area.
-Therefore, the project would not have a substantial adverse effect on a scenic vista, and impacts are less than significant.
+The construction of a residential development at the site would be in character and compatible with other existing residential land uses in the vicinity of the site and is a natural extension of the urban growth occurring in the project area.
+Therefore, the project would not have a substantial adverse effect on a scenic vista.

 b.
-Less-than-significant impact.
+No impact.
 Based on a field visit, it was determined that there are no trees, rock outcrops, or buildings (historic or otherwise) located at the project site.
 The project site consists of vacant land covered with non-native grasses.
-Additionally, the project is not located adjacent to or near any officially designated or potentially eligible scenic highways to be listed on the California Department of Transportation (Caltrans) State Scenic Highway System (Caltrans 2019).
+Additionally, the project is not located adjacent to or near any officially designated or potentially eligible scenic highways to be listed on the California Department of Transportation (Caltrans) State

+Scenic Highway System (Caltrans 2019).
 The closest section of highway eligible for state scenic highway designation is State Route (SR) 14 (Caltrans 2019) located in Kern County over 60 miles to the east.
 Therefore, the project would not substantially damage scenic resources, including, but not limited to, trees, rock outcrops, and historic buildings within a state scenic highway.

 - c.
-Less-than-significant impact.
-The project is within the Bakersfield City limits, is contiguous with existing and developing residential and commercial land uses, and is located within an urban environment.
-The project has been designed in accordance with the City of Bakersfield Municipal Code Title 17 (zoning ordinance).
-The project will also be required to undergo Site Plan Review to ensure compliance with the City's development design standards.
-Therefore, impacts are less than significant. - d.
+No impact.
+The project is within the Bakersfield City limits, is contiguous with existing and developing residential land uses, and is located within an urban environment.
+Therefore, the project would not substantially degrade the existing visual character or quality of public views of the site and its surroundings in a non-urbanized area. - d.
 Less-than-significant impact.
 This project would have to comply with City development standards, including Title 17 (zoning ordinance), Title 15 (buildings and construction), as well as California Code of Regulations Title 24 (building code).
 Together, these local and state requirements oblige project compliance with current lighting standards that minimize unwanted light or glare to spill over into neighboring properties.
 Therefore, the project would not create a new source of substantial light or glare which would adversely affect day or nighttime views in the area.